lightside-instruments/yuma123-netconfd-module/README.md

 ```

 # Supported devices
-* ALSA aplay where the channel name is the same as the device name e.g. "default" or "hw:0,1"
+* ALSA arecord where the channel name is the same as the device name e.g. "default" or "hw:0,1"

 # Installation